jostylr/literate-programming-cli/lp.md

         flag : {
             abbr : "f",
-            help : "flags to pass to use in if conditions", default : []
+            help : "flags to pass to use in if conditions", list : true,
+            default : []
+        },
+        in : {
+            abbr : "i",
+            help : "Use standard input for a litpro doc", flag:true
+        },
+        other : {
+            abbr : "z",
+            help : "Other plugin key values",
+            list : true,
+            default : []
         }

     }